plainionist/plainionist.github.io/_posts/2024-05-30-Axios-Auto-Cache.md

 }
 ```

-such an adapter is a simple function which takes axios config object and returns response object
+Such an adapter is a simple function which takes an axios config object and returns a response object.

 ```javascript
 function createCacheAdapter () {